 Continue reading: Phobia of speaking German: You don't have to live with it!

 I'm Natalie Marby, a psychotherapist based in Hamburg, Germany.
-I'm specialised in the treatment of foreign language phobia, especially English, German and French.
+I'm specialised in the treatment of foreign language phobia, especially English and German.